Copper Phoenix Art

 As always and nevertheless, I hope each piece of art brings enjoyment and relaxation to you and others, but I also want to highlight that such efforts to allow art to benefit others beyond the feeling's art (such as fountains) can evoke -- that, in addition to this tranquility aspect -- I want all my customers (past and present) to know that this heartfelt aspiration of mine, cannot and is not achieved alone:

 Thank you for your support in word, thought, deed - or any combination thereof!

 Here is a link to an excellent article on copper and copper in Arizona.
 It conveys a lot of necessary information in an exceptionally concise and engaging manner, and I highly recommend reading it.

 Copper is not just a family endeavor for some: be it State, Company, or other means...
 It is an endeavor that benefits everyone, everywhere.

-In my humble opinion, art is rightfully the least among uses of copper, yet art as a whole has from the dawn of humanity been intrinsic to the evolution of technologies... and continues to inspire us all in countless ways.
+In my humble opinion, art is rightfully the least among uses of copper, yet art as a whole, along with copper, has from the dawn of humanity been intrinsic to the evolution of technologies... and continues to inspire us all in countless ways.

 Visit the "About Copper" Page to Learn More

 Thanks for visiting the site!